Stephen Glass: Exposure

 On Friday, May 8, 1998, Forbes presented its full findings to Charles Lane, the lead editor of The New Republic.
-Lane had, to that point, been unaware of potential issues with the article.
-Lane had Glass take him to a Hyatt Regency Hotel in Bethesda, Maryland, where Glass had claimed the computer-hacker convention occurred.
+Forbes then published two stories by Penenberg regarding his findings, "Lies, damn lies and fiction" and "Forbes smokes out fake New Republic story on hackers".
+The latter story points out that Lane, as of the May 8 meeting with Forbes, had been unaware of potential issues with the article.
+After the meeting, Lane had Glass take him to a Hyatt Regency Hotel in Bethesda, Maryland, where Glass had claimed the computer-hacker convention occurred.
 He found that the hotel's layout did not match the story's description; the building in which the piece said the event took place had not been open on the supposed day of the conference, and the restaurant where the hackers supposedly had a dinner banquet afterward closed in the mid-afternoon.
 Lane dialed a Palo Alto number provided by Glass and spoke with a man who identified himself as a Jukt executive; when he realized that the "executive" was actually Glass's brother, he fired Glass.